OctopusDeploy/blog/blog/2021-08/deploying-to-azure-with-github-actions-and-octopus/index.md

 4. Fill out the environment and target roles
 5. Select the Azure Account and Web App created earlier

+Create a project by navigating to **{{Projects, Add Project}}**.
+These steps assume a project named 'docker'.
+Add an environment named 'Production' by going to **{{Infrastructure,Environments,Add Environment}}**.
 Navigate to the created project.
 Under variables, add the following variables with their values:

 - app-service-plan
 - resource-group